elisagao122/HAFR/README.md

 This our official implementation for the paper: Hierarchical Attention Network for Visually-aware Food Recommendation

-If you use the codes, please cite our paper.
+If you use the codes, please kindly cite our paper.
 Thanks!

 ## Environment
 Python 2.7 <br>